ferrous-systems/sparc-experiments/README.md

 $ docker build -t sparc-docker .
 ```

 The docker container downloads SPARC tools and the TSIM simulator from Gaisler.
-You should checking the licences for those tools before distributing the built container containing them.
+You should check the licences for those tools before distributing the built container containing them.

 There is a C example in `sparc-demo-c` (to check the tools work):